Eggplant Caponata (Sicilian Recipe)

 Best Eggplant Caponata

-This Sicilian Eggplant Caponata recipe is inspired by my Sicilian friend, Lili, who also gave me her recipe for Authentic Sicilian Cannoli.
+This Sicilian Eggplant Caponata recipe is inspired by my Sicilian friend, Lili, who also gave me her recipe for Authentic Italian Cannoli Recipe.
 She is the best Sicilian cook I know, and this Sicilian specialty is authentic and exceptional!
 This easy recipe is even better the next day, so it’s a great make-ahead dish.

 You will also like my Roasted Eggplant, Eggplant Parmigiana Recipe, Eggplant and Zucchini Casserole, and Sauteed Eggplant and Tomatoes recipes.